You are tuned to the most listened-to radio talk show in America, a program often copied, mimicked, imitated, duplicated, but never equaled.

 And it's just simply simple.

-Are you telling me that you run into people who personally say I support you, Dave, as as a troop, but I don't support the war?
+Are you telling me that you run into people who personally say, I support you, Dave, as a troop, but I don't support the war?

-Well, I tell them that I'm there to keep the F in the VFW.
+Well, I tell them that I'm there to keep the F and the VFW, but I was wanting to be at something else.

-Well, that's but you know, they're not gonna understand that.
+Well, that's, but they're not going to understand that.

-You're gonna have to um they're they're gonna think that you're just a flippant.
+You're going to have to think that you're just a flippant flip over their head.

-You're just a flippant SOB who's not taking them seriously if you if you mock that's how they're gonna think you're mocking them laughing.
+You're just a flippant SOB who's not taking them seriously if you mock them.

-Look, you say very simply, Dave, and by the way, God bless you on your on your trip.
+You say very simply, Dave, and by the way, God bless you on your trip.

-All you say is, uh, sir, madam, you can't support me without supporting what I do.
+All you say is, sir, madam, you can't support me without supporting what I do.

 And what I do is the mission.

-So if you say you're gonna support me, you have to support what I do.
+So if you say you're going to support me, you have to support what I do.

-Well, we're off to a rousing start here, folks, and we'll be back tomorrow in about twenty one hours, all revved up to uh keep it revved up and keep it going.
+Well, we're off to a rousing start here, folks, and we'll be back tomorrow in about 21 hours, all revved up to keep it revved up and keep it going.